Share this Article:

 When it comes to securing a Gas Safety Certificate for your rental property, you’ll find a variety of convenient booking and payment options available to suit your needs.
 Many service providers offer the convenience of online booking or over-the-phone sales lines.
 For landlords or property managers with multiple properties, some companies offer a property management portal, making it easier to track progress and download certificates.

-As for payments, most service providers accommodate a range of methods from credit cards, to bank transfers, to cheques.
+As for payments, most service providers accommodate a range of methods from credit cards to bank transfers to cheques.
 Always remember to review the terms and conditions before making a booking.
 Ensuring the safety of your property’s gas appliances is crucial, and these options make the process less daunting.

 Pre-Inspection Checklist and Regulations